mhmdmodan/BookNet/README.md

 ## Installation

-To install, run `install_github("mhmdmodan/BookNet")` from the `devtools` package.
+To install, run `install_github("mhmdmodan/BookNet", args="--no-multiarch")` from the `devtools` package.
 This may not work however due to R/Java architecture differences.
 In that case, clone the repo, open `BookNet.RProj` in RStudio, and press `CTRL+SHIFT+B` to Install and Restart.

 Java 8 is required.